rmitchellscott/Aviary/README.md

 A webhook-driven document uploader for reMarkable, featuring a static Next.js + ShadCN UI and a Go backend that processes and pushes documents to your device.
 Compatible with both reMarkable Cloud and [rmfakecloud](https://github.com/ddvk/rmfakecloud) via [rmapi](https://github.com/ddvk/rmapi).

+## Why the Name?

+**Aviary** is a place where birds are kept, chosen to evoke sending documents into the clouds using avian couriers.

 ## Features

 - Webhook endpoint (`/api/webhook`) for SMS or HTTP integrations (e.g. Twilio)